-Global Head of Quantitative Research, Asset Allocation and Investment Risk Management – Citi Investment Management
+Global Head of Quantitative Research and Asset Allocation - Citi Investment Management

 Investors should not have a knee-jerk reaction to volatility’s comeback